 Kelsey is a Bellingham native and has been a dog lover for as long as she can remember!
 She grew up always having Lab/Retriever mixes and will always have a soft spot for them.
 She was a Veterinary Assistant here in town for five years and also worked at a couple of Doggie Daycares in Portland, OR.
 She has been petsitting for over ten years and loves any chance she can get to be around dogs.
 She loves to hike and takes advantage of any opportunity to get outside to soak in the beauty of the Pacific Northwest.
 She also loves to travel and experience new places and cultures.
 She is happiest when she’s around dogs so working at Tails has been a wonderful opportunity to spend time with pups and learn so much more about their behavior and positive reward training.
-She can’t wait to get a dog of her own someday!
+Ask her about her wonderful pooch Rudy!

 Dogs have always been a part of Luke’s family and he has long been interested in the evolution and domestication of humankind’s best friend.
 His dog, Belle the Collie-doodle, was part of a litter bred to be a service dog at Brigadoon Service Dogs here in Bellingham, where Luke has been a volunteer for a number of years now.
 Belle may have flunked out of service dog training, but she made for a wonderful new member of Luke’s family and helped inspire him to continue working with dogs at Tails.
 In addition to being with dogs, Luke enjoys exploring nature, making documentaries and music videos, reading, and writing.